 31.)
 At times like these, remember the theory of relativity: Those related to you are in a unique position to relate to your loss.
 We commiserate with you and want to be your support system.
 Lean on us.

 32.)
 For me, (name of deceased) was also a special person in the family.
-I can only imagine how special he/she was to you.
+I can only imagine how special they were to you.
 If you ever feel like reminiscing together, laughing together, crying together, whatever, you know my number!

 Sympathy Card Messages for Loss of Spouse